EvSecDev/SCMP/README.md

 ### Install commands

-Commands in this metadata JSON array are run only by using the controller argument `--install`.
+Commands in this metadata JSON array are run only by using the controller deploy argument `--install`.
 This feature is meant to provide a mechanism to initialize a service prior to deploying the file.

 An example of its usage would be install a package.